Updated October 5th 2023

 While each season and location has its own considerations, the Sumer months are the most favourable for elopements.
 These months provide the most stable summer weather for outdoor weddings.

 Daylight time varies greatly between seasons.
-In the height of Sumer, you will find only 6 hours of darkness.
+At the height of Sumer, you will find only 6 hours of darkness.
 This will need to be taken into consideration when choosing your date as your timeline will vary for sunrise and sunset portraits.

 What if it rains on our elopement day?